US STOCKS-Wall St stalls as market, Trump priorities diverge

 step back."

-Canada and Mexico and said he would like to speed up talks to
+Trade Agreement (NAFTA) deal and said he would like to speed up

 Investors are also wary of the consequences of other of